oslabs-beta/Ciphyr/README.md

 ## Usage

 - Now you can use Ciphyr!
-To access all the functions, simply place 'ciphyr.myPlugin' inside your Apollo server
+To access all the functions, simply place 'ciphyr.myPlugin' inside your Apollo server.
   ```sh
   const server = new ApolloServer({
     typeDefs,